james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

   INFO Login to the console with user: kubeadmin, password: jxgag-qtQ27-bCCsW-TauyP
 ```

-You should now be able to logon to the web console.
-I'm doing so from my baston host in the ESXi console.
+You should now be able to login to the web console.
+I'm doing so from my bastion host in the ESXi console.

 ![Finished, here's the console](/images/ocp_vmware_finished.png#center)